aws-samples/karpenter-with-multus-on-eks/README.md

 ***NOTE: VPC_STACK_NAME is the name you gave for your cloudformation template vpc-infra-mng.yaml.***

-***NOTE: Pay special attention to the default region value.
+***NOTE: Pay special attention to the default region value and correct EKS version.
 In later steps your nodepool.yaml config is configured with availability zones.***

 ***NOTE: This example uses Cloudshell as your admin node.
 Environment variables are lost when Cloudshell times out.
 Feel free to use your own admin node.***